Eastern Europe's aid effort under strain as Ukraine refugees keep arriving | Business

 Eastern Europe's aid effort under strain as Ukraine refugees keep arriving

-"The demand for accommodation in Prague is huge and is surpassing the offers available," Prague Mayor Zdenek Hrib said late on Thursday.
+In the Czech Republic, Prague mayor Zdenek Hrib called for more government funds to help accommodate refugees.
 'I DON'T KNOW WHAT TO DO NEXT' And the refugees just keep arriving.
 Dasha, a 31-year-old psychotherapist from Kyiv, arrived on Friday at Medyka, Poland's busiest border crossing with Ukraine, where temperatures overnight dropped to -9 degrees Celsius (15.8 degrees Fahrenheit).

-Eastern Europe's volunteer-driven aid effort to help Ukrainians was showing signs of strains of Friday, with some cities running out of accommodation as the number of refugees passed 2.5 million and fierce fighting continued unabated.
-Relief work in frontline states - Poland, Slovakia, Romania, Hungary, and Moldova - has mainly been shouldered by ordinary citizens volunteering to drive, cook, or house refugees, with the help of non-governmental organizations and local authorities.
+Eastern Europe's volunteer-driven aid effort to help Ukrainians was coming under growing strain on Friday, with some cities running out of accommodation as the number of refugees passed 2.5 million and fierce fighting in Ukraine raged unabated.
+Relief work in frontline states - Poland, Slovakia, Romania, Hungary and Moldova - has mainly been shouldered by ordinary citizens volunteering to drive, cook or house refugees, with the help of non-governmental organisations and local authorities.

 But with the war now in its third week and the number of refugees continuing to swell, it is becoming increasingly difficult to provide sufficient help.
 In Krakow, Poland's second-largest city, one NGO described the situation at the city's train station as "tragic".

-FILLING UP FAST In Warsaw, the biggest temporary reception center was about 70% full by Thursday.
-Refugees now make up 10% of the Polish capital's population, Mayor Rafal Trzaskowski said.
+In Warsaw, the biggest temporary reception centre was about 70% full by Thursday.
+Refugees now make up over 10% of the Polish capital's population, Mayor Rafal Trzaskowski said.
+Close to 4,000 Ukrainian children are now attending school in Warsaw, he added, with city authorities setting up 76 "preparatory classes" in which they learn Polish.

-In Przemysl, near Poland's busiest border crossing that has become a transit hub for refugees, Vice-Mayor Boguslaw Sweezy said he was seeing a decline in the number of volunteers, some of whom are students, others people taking time off work.
-The Polish government proposed law this week allowing people who house refugees to claim 8.3 euros per day per person.
+In Przemysl, near Poland's busiest border crossing that has become a transit hub for refugees, Vice-Mayor Boguslaw Swiezy said he was seeing a decline in the number of volunteers, some of whom are students, others people taking time off work.
+The Polish government will start reimbursing local governments' costs for handling refugees from next week, once a new law comes into force, the interior ministry said on Friday.

-It is also preparing a 1.6 billion euro fund to help refugees and has mobilized police, firefighters, and other services to distribute aid.
-Romania's capital Bucharest was turning a convention center and indoor arena, Romexpo, into its biggest refugee shelter yet, while Hungary was studying whether to turn museums, sports arenas, and other public buildings in Budapest into shelters.
+Romania's capital Bucharest was turning a convention centre and indoor arena, Romexpo, into its biggest refugee shelter yet, while Hungary was studying whether to turn museums, sports arenas and public buildings in Budapest into shelters.
+The Hungarian government is also providing subsidies to employers who take on refugees to help cover accommodation and travel costs.
+In the Czech Republic, Prague mayor Zdenek Hrib called for more government funds to help accommodate refugees.

-In the Czech Republic, Prague officials appealed to the general public and more hotels to receive refugees.
-"The demand for accommodation in Prague is huge and is surpassing the offers available," Prague Mayor Zdenek Hrib said late on Thursday.

 'I DON'T KNOW WHAT TO DO NEXT' And the refugees just keep arriving.